Accrington Library

 Accrington Library is a Carnegie library located in the town of Accrington, Lancashire.

 In 1904 a sum of £7,500 was offered to the town by the industrialist and philanthropist Andrew Carnegie for the building of a new library.
 Following an application for more funds this offer was increased to £10,000.
 The building itself was opened in January 1908.
 It was managed by Accrington Council until 1974 when this role was taken on by Lancashire County Council.

 The development, opening and early years of the building

-The Public Library Acts were adopted during a meeting of the Town Council on 5 June 1899 following a bequest of £500 by Mr John Edgar Stansfield.
+The Public Libraries Acts were adopted during a meeting of the Town Council on 5 June 1899 following a bequest of £500 by Mr John Edgar Stansfield.
 The first Library Committee was appointed on 9 November of that year.
 The Lending Library was opened in part of the building occupied by the Directors of the Mechanics' Institution.